gocd/docs.go.cd/configuration/configuration_reference.md

 ## &lt;artifacts&gt; {#artifacts}

-`<artifacts>` specifies what files the agent will publish to the server.
+`<artifacts>` specifies what files the agent will publish to the server or an external artifact store.

 ### Examples